 Chipped, Cracked, or Uneven Teeth: Teeth that are chipped, cracked, or uneven can be cosmetically bonded with veneers or Lumineers to improve appearance.

-Unshapely Face: Through the use of modern technologies, an unshapely or aging face can be improved or rejuvenated with certain cosmetic dentistry procedures for fuller lips, cheeks and smile.
+Unshapely Face: Through the use of modern technologies, an unshapely or aging face can be improved or rejuvenated with certain cosmetic dentistry procedures for fuller lips, cheeks, and smile.

 A smile makeover treatment for shorter teeth may include the reshaping and lengthening of the two front central teeth with composite bonding or porcelain veneers.

 Your dentist will work with you to design a treatment plan that enhances your teeth’s esthetics and gives you a beautifully balanced smile line.

-In addition to computer software it is recommended that you request before and after photos of previous recipients of smile makeovers so you can get a good idea of the type of work your cosmetic dentist performs.
+In addition to computer software, it is recommended that you request before and after photos of previous recipients of smile makeovers so you can get a good idea of the type of work your cosmetic dentist performs.